Intrinsic vs. Extrinsic Value

 Whether reduction of this sort is acceptable has been a matter of considerable debate.
 Proponents of monism maintain that it introduces some much-needed order into the discussion of intrinsic value, clarifying just what is involved in the ascription of such value and simplifying the computation of such value—on which point, see the next section.
 (A corollary of some monistic approaches is that the value that something has for its own sake supervenes on the intrinsic properties of that thing, so that there is a perfect convergence of the two sorts of values that Korsgaard calls “final” and “intrinsic”.
-On this point, see the last section and cf. Zimmerman 2001, ch.
-3.)
+On this point, see the last section; Zimmerman 2001, ch.
+3; Tucker 2016; and Tucker (forthcoming).)
 Opponents argue that reduction results in distortion and oversimplification; they maintain that, even if there is intrinsic value to be found in such a fact as that a gorgeously enameled frying pan plays a certain role in our lives, there may yet be intrinsic, and not merely extrinsic, value to be found in the pan itself and perhaps also in its existence (cf. Rabinowicz and Rønnow-Rasmussen 1999 and 2003).
-Some propose a compromise according to which the kind of intrinsic value that can sensibly be ascribed to individual objects like frying pans is not the same kind of intrinsic value that is the topic of this article and can sensibly be ascribed to items of the sort on Frankena's list (cf. Bradley 2006).
+Some propose a compromise according to which the kind of intrinsic value that can sensibly be ascribed to individual objects like frying pans is not the same kind of intrinsic value that is the topic of this article and can sensibly be ascribed to items of the sort on Frankena’s list (cf. Bradley 2006).
 (See again the cautionary note in the final paragraph of Section 2 above.)

 In our assessments of intrinsic value, we are often and understandably concerned not only with whether something is good or bad but with how good or bad it is.
 Arriving at an answer to the latter question is not straightforward.
 At least three problems threaten to undermine the computation of intrinsic value.